awsdocs/aws-encryption-sdk-docs/doc_source/java-example-code.md

 ## Encrypting and decrypting strings<a name="java-example-strings"></a>

-The following example shows you how to use the AWS Encryption SDK to encrypt and decrypt strings\.
+The following example shows you how to use the AWS Encryption SDK for Java to encrypt and decrypt strings\.
+Before using the string, convert it into a byte array\.

 This example uses an [AWS Key Management Service \(AWS KMS\)](https://aws.amazon.com/kms/) customer master key \(CMK\) as the master key\.
 For help creating a key, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.
-For help identifying CMKs in an AWS KMS keyring, see [Identifying CMKs in an AWS KMS keyring](choose-keyring.md#kms-keyring-id)

-When you call `encryptString`, the AWS Encryption SDK returns the [encrypted message](concepts.md#message)\.
-This includes the ciphertext, the encrypted data keys, and the encryption context, if you use it\.
-When you call `getResult` on the returned object, the AWS Encryption SDK returns a base\-64\-encoded string version of the [encrypted message](message-format.md)\.
+When you call the `encryptData()` method, it returns an [encrypted message](concepts.md#message) \(`CryptoResult`\) that includes the ciphertext, the encrypted data keys, and the encryption context\.
+When you call `getResult` on the `CryptoResult` object, it returns a base\-64\-encoded string version of the [encrypted message](message-format.md) that you can pass to the `decryptData()` method\.

-Similarly, when you call `decryptString` in this example, the `decryptResult` object contains the encrypted message\.
-Before returning the plaintext, verify that the CMK ID and the encryption context in the encrypted message are the ones that you expect\.
+Similarly, when you call `decryptData()`, the `CryptoResult` object it returns contains the plaintext message and a CMK ID\.
+Before your application returns the plaintext, verify that the CMK ID and the encryption context in the encrypted message are the ones that you expect\.

 ```
 /*